Who We Are

 Since 1995, the Boys & Girls Clubs of Oklahoma County has been at the forefront of youth development, working with young people from disadvantaged economic, social and family circumstances throughout Oklahoma City.

 Our Club is part of a nationwide affiliation of local, autonomous organizations through Boys & Girls Clubs of America (BGCA) working to help youth of all backgrounds – with special concern for those from disadvantaged circumstances – develop the qualities they need to become responsible citizens and leaders.
-The Boys & Girls Clubs of Oklahoma County serves over 625 young people daily, has over 3,000 registered members and offers programs at three locations throughout Oklahoma County (Memorial Park at NW 36th and Western, Cesar Chavez Elementary at 600SE Grand and Santa Fe South at 53255 S. Pennsylvania).
+The Boys & Girls Clubs of Oklahoma County serves over 800 young people daily, has over 3,600 registered members and offers programs at four locations throughout Oklahoma County (Memorial Park at NW 36th and Western, Cesar Chavez Elementary at 600SE Grand, Santa Fe South at 53255 S. Pennsylvania and Telstar Elementary).

 We exist “to inspire and enable all young people, especially those who need us most, to reach their full potential as productive, responsible and caring citizens.”